lincolnvirus/lincolnvirus.github.io/_projects/comics/obo/theory_of_excavation_part_1.markdown

 ---
 layout: post-ea

-title: Release 1
+title: Theory of excavation.
+Part 1.
-meta: Release 1
+meta: Theory of excavation.
+Part 1.
 logo: obo_2.png
 order: 2

 category: obo

 lang: en
-ref: obo_release_1
+ref: obo_theory_of_excavation_part_1
 ---

 Sorry, at the moment the information is available only in **<a href="https://lincolnvirus.com/projects/ru/comics/obo/release_1.html" target="_blank">Russian</a>**.